-Being aware of health impacts of colourful sweets is simply important!
+Be aware of health impacts of colourful sweets!

 KATHMANDU, OCTOBER 31:During festivals, sweet treats are widely consumed, with colorful options like Jeri, Laddu, Peda, Lalmohan, Lakhamari, and Rasbari filling the shelves to attract buyers.